+V2 of this proposal updates the tool-on results of EE2-3.3.

 Introduction

 In JVET-R0357 [1], JVET-V0103 [2] and JVET-V0125 [3], geometry partition mode (GPM) with MMVD was proposed to further improve the coding efficiency of the GPM mode in the VVC.
 Specifically, in those schemes, additional MV differences (MVDs) are further applied on top of the existing GPM merge candidates to improve the precision of the MVs used by the two GPM partitions.
 Moreover, to reduce the signaling overhead, the MVDs are signaled in the same manner as the merge mode with MVD (MMVD) in the VVC.
 At JVET-V meeting, GPM with MMVD was included in exploration experiment (EE) 2-3.3 [4] for further evaluation.